Rev. Kathy Cooper Ledesma

 323.874.2104 Ext.
 202

-As of January 2017, Mark has begun pastoral oversight of the Toluca Lake Campus (multisite of Hollywood UMC).
-Concurrently, he is serving as the Chief Operating Officer for Hollywood UMC.
+As of January 2017, Mark has begun pastoral oversight of the Harmony Toluca Lake Campus (multisite of Hollywood UMC).
 Previously, Mark was the church’s Business Administrator, while also leading adult education classes.
 When possible, he participates on mission trips – including previous rebuilding efforts in Mississippi, New Jersey and Haiti.
 Currently, Mark is member on the California-Pacific Conference’s Connectional Table, and recently served as Chair of Cal-Pac’s New Ministries Essential Ministry Team.
 He is part of the Finance Team for the UMC Western Jurisdiction.
 Mark was recognized by the Cal-Pac Conference with its annual Lay Man of the Year award, and was elected as a reserve delegate to the UMC General Conference in 2012 and 2016.
 Community-wise, he is on the Board of Directors for the Hollywood Property Owners Alliance, Greater Toluca Lake Neighborhood Council, Heart of Hollywood Foundation, and Moving Arts Theater.

 Music / Choral Director and Organist